Silver Spring Volunteer Fire Department

 Lateral Transfers (in and out of Montgomery County, MD)

 Approved applications for membership are voted on at the monthly Departmental Membership Meeting.
-Those meetings are held on the first Monday of each month (unless it's a holiday) at Station 16.
+Those meetings are held on the first Monday of each month (unless it's a holiday) at Fire Station 16.
 Applicants must be in attendance at the meeting unless previously excused by the Chairperson of the Membership Committee.

 REQUIRED TRAINING

 EMT-Basic.
-This 131 hour course provides training and Maryland certification on treatment and aid to patients suffering from medical emergencies and injuries.
+This course is 165 hours long and provides training and Maryland certification on treatment and aid to patients suffering from medical emergencies and injuries.
 This certification is the minimum required for personnel to ride as a provider on an ambulance or as an assistant on a paramedic unit.
-The course is typically taught in two classes per week: one weekday evening and a weekend day, lasting approximately 6 months.
+The course is typically taught in a variety of configurations to meet most member's work schedules.
+It usually lasts about six months.

 CPR (all categories) Cardio Pulmonary Resuscitation training is provided to all members of the fire service.
 It will prepare you for handling patients who are not breathing or do not have a heartbeat, patients who are choking, and how to apply and operate an Automatic External Defibrillator (AED).